Unlock your Mercedes-Benz radio

 If you'd prefer to see this process visually, see this video.

-If your Mercedes radio doesn't have any visible removal slots, the exact process of radio removal can vary widely.
-To find the easiest and most specific instructions for your radio or sat nav unit, search YouTube for your vehicle's model or model number: for example, Mercedes-Benz W168 radio removal.
-For most Mercedes radios and sat navs, the only tools you will need are a trim/pry tool and a T20 screwdriver.
+If your Mercedes radio doesn't have any visible removal slots, the exact removal process depends on your radio's model.
+To find the easiest and most specific instructions for removing your model, search YouTube for your vehicle's model: for example, Mercedes-Benz W168 radio removal.
+For most Mercedes radios and navigations, the only tools you will need are a trim/pry tool and a T20 screwdriver.

 Identifying your serial number